satellite-image-deep-learning/techniques/README.md

   25.19.
 [Sentinel-2 satellite imagery for crop classification using unsupervised clustering](https://medium.com/devseed/sentinel-2-satellite-imagery-for-crop-classification-part-2-47db3745eb49) -> label groups of pixels based on temporal trends of their NDVI values

   25.20.
-[TheColorOutOfSpace](https://github.com/stevinc/TheColorOutOfSpace) -> Pytorch code for the paper "The color out of space: learning self-supervised representations for Earth Observation imagery" using the BigEarthNet dataset
+[TheColorOutOfSpace](https://github.com/stevinc/TheColorOutOfSpace) -> The color out of space: learning self-supervised representations for Earth Observation imagery, using the BigEarthNet dataset

   25.21.
 [Semantic segmentation of SAR images using a self supervised technique](https://github.com/cattale93/pytorch_self_supervised_learning)